ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 In the early days of neural networks, it was believed that the proliferation of local minima would be a problem, in the sense that gradient descent would get stuck in them.
 But it turned out that this was not the case.
 Instead, the proliferation of saddle points, especially in high dimensional problems (e.g. neural networks), is usually the culprit (Dauphin et al, 2014).
 Such saddle points may be surrounded by plateaus where the error is high and they can dramatically slow down optimization, giving the impression that we are inside a local minimum.

 For ﬁrst-order optimization algorithms, such as gradient descent, it is not entirely clear how saddle points affect the optimization process.
 Near a saddle point, the gradient can often become very small.
 On the other hand, we do know empirically that gradient descent often manages to escape.
 It's like leaving a ball on a surface with the shape of a saddle.
-Initially it may appear to stand still, but eventually it will roll and escape because this equilibrium is unstable.
+At first the ball may stand still, but even the slightest perturbation will eventually make it roll and escape because this equilibrium is unstable.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/saddle_point.png">